Code-Institute-Submissions/gareth-39-Gamewise-Blog/README.md

 #

 # Expectations
-- Every part of my quiz worked as it was meant to.
+- Every part of my blog is functional as intended.
-- Each  button worked functionally when it was pressed and brought the user to the correct page.
-- For it to be responsive regardless of what device the user chose to be on.
+- Each  button is functional and corresponded accordingly when pressed.
+- Responsive on all devices irrespective of users choice.
-- All functions worked as they should in a clear and concise manner.
+- All functions worked as they should and in a clear and concise manner.

 #

 # Design:
-My design idea was to keep it simple and easy on the eye<br>every part is readible and clear.
-SImple way as a user to create, edit and delete your<br> own pages as you please. to also like and comment on others posts easliy.<br>
-I used black writing with red boxes for easy viewing.
+My intension was to formulate a blog which encompassed simplicity and visual comfort.
+Each component was carefully constructed to foster readability and clarity.
+The user interface provided a straightforward concept for creating, editing, and adapting changes effortlessly.
+Furthermore, it was designed so users could easily read, like and communicate with other users’ posts.
+I optimised visual perception through the use of black text accompanied by red boxes, which enhances the viewing experience.

 #